-SHAREHOLDER RIGHTS PLAN
+SPECIAL BUSINESS - SHAREHOLDER RIGHTS PLAN

-On November 14, 2006, the Corporation adopted a Shareholder Rights Plan (the "Rights Plan") under the Amended and Restated Shareholder Rights Plan Agreement dated November 14, 2006 (the "Rights Plan Agreement") between the Corporation and Equity Transfer, as rights agent.
-The Rights Plan was approved, ratified and confirmed by shareholders at the Corporation's annual and special meeting held on February 15, 2007.
+On November 14, 2006, the Corporation adopted a Shareholder Rights Plan (the "Rights Plan") under the Amended and Restated Shareholder Rights Plan Agreement dated November 14, 2006 (the "Rights Plan Agreement") between the Corporation and Equity Financial, as rights agent.
+The Rights Plan was approved, ratified and confirmed by shareholders at the Corporation's annual and special meeting held on February 15, 2007 and March 24, 2010.

 The Rights Plan Agreement provides that the Rights Plan and any Rights (as defined below) issued thereunder will be terminated and of no further force and effect at the close of the Corporation's third annual meeting of its shareholders occurring after the date that shareholders ratify the Rights Plan Agreement unless the continued existence of the Rights Plan is ratified by a majority of the votes cast by Independent Shareholders (as defined below) at such a meeting.
-The TSX also requires a majority of all shareholders to ratify the continued existence of a shareholder rights plan as well as a majority of all shareholders excluding any Grandfathered Persons (as defined below).

-Accordingly, shareholders will be asked at the Meeting to consider and, if thought fit, to approve, by simple majority of votes cast at the Meeting, the Shareholder Rights Plan Resolution to ratify the continued existence of the Rights Plan, unamended, and, if applicable, by a separate majority vote excluding any votes cast by non-Independent Shareholders and, if applicable, by a separate majority vote excluding any votes cast by Grandfathered Persons.
-Management of the Corporation is not aware of any shareholder who is not an Independent Shareholder or who is a Grandfathered Person, and accordingly, it is anticipated that a simple majority of votes cast by all shareholders represented in person or by proxy at the Meeting in favour of the Shareholder Rights Plan Resolution will be sufficient to ratify the continued existence of the Shareholder Rights Plan.
+Accordingly, shareholders will be asked at the Meeting to consider and, if thought fit, to approve, by simple majority of votes cast at the Meeting, the Shareholder Rights Plan Resolution to ratify the continued existence of the Rights Plan, unamended, and, if applicable, by a separate majority vote excluding any votes cast by non-Independent Shareholders.
 The full text of the proposed Shareholder Rights Plan Resolution is attached to this Circular as Appendix C.